 How To Sell Crafts Online

-With the rise of platforms like Etsy and Instagram, selling handmade goods has never been easier.
-If you’re considering selling your wares online, here are a few tips to get you started.
+With the rise of platforms like Etsy and Instagram, selling crafts online has never been easier.
+If you’re considering selling your handmade goods online, here are a few tips to get you started.

-First, decide what kinds of goods you want to sell.
+First, decide what kinds of handmade items you want to sell.
 Are you a painter?
 A potter?
 A sketcher?
+Do you sell a combination of handmade and vintage items?
 Knowing what medium you’ll work in will help you choose the right platform for selling your goods.
-For example, Etsy would be a great choice if you’re a painter, as it’s focused on handmade and vintage items.
-If you’re more of a crafter, Instagram might be a better bet, as it has a broader range of users.

-Once you’ve chosen your platform, it’s time to start creating listings for your products.
+Once you’ve chosen your platform, it’s time to start creating product listings.
 When writing descriptions, be sure to focus on the unique features of your items – what sets them apart from mass-produced goods?
 Use high-quality photos to show off your work, and don’t be afraid to price your items competitively.
 Remember, customers are looking for unique, well-made products – so if you can offer that, you’re sure to find success selling handmade goods online.

 How To Promote A Handmade Business Online